 How private label products can offer a competitive alternative without compromising on quality and choice

 The onus on engineers and others who are involved in maintenance, repair and operations (MRO) to both reduce costs and maintain quality is growing.
-In recent research carried out by RS and CIPS (the Chartered Institute of Procurement & Supply) 57% of procurement and supply professionals in the MRO space said they were being asked to reduce operational costs, while 46% were being challenged to deliver annual cost savings.
+In 2018, research carried out by RS and CIPS (the Chartered Institute of Procurement & Supply), 55% of procurement and supply professionals in the MRO space stated they were being asked to reduce operational costs, while 41% were being challenged to deliver annual cost savings.

 Colehower believes that organisations and the maintenance engineers who actually use MRO products on a day-to-day basis insist on three key requirements:

 “If you are considering switching to a private label set of products it’s crucial that you can order the parts you need,” says Colehower.
-“RS Pro offers a great choice – we have more than 50,000 products across all of the key categories that RS operates in.”
+“RS PRO offers a great choice – we have more than 60,000 products across all of the key categories that RS operates in.”

 Its Supply Chain Transformation team have worked closely with RS as part of a framework agreement to improve the quality, cost and efficiency of its MRO supply chain.